 - Avoidance of public places, especially grocery stores, playgrounds, restaurants, and public restrooms

-- Avoidance of large social gatherings or family events
+- Staying away from large social gatherings or family events

 - Escaping and returning home if afraid of touching germs

 No matter what the diagnosis, the cycle of anxiety about germs is the same.
 The cycle starts with a trigger.
 This could be touching a surface, learning that someone has been ill, hearing someone cough or sneeze, or any number of other triggers.
 The trigger is followed by thoughts like, “This is disgusting, I’m covered in germs, I’ll get sick, I’ll get other people sick.”
 These thoughts lead to feelings of anxiety, disgust, and apprehension.
 To cope with these uncomfortable feelings, certain behaviors are done to decrease the distress.
 This might be handwashing, cleaning or decontaminating, googling, asking for reassurance, or any of the other behaviors described above.
-These are sometimes called compulsions in OCD.
-These behaviors typically provide a short term sense of relief from anxiety, but the cycle inevitably starts all over again.
+This type of behavior is sometimes called a compulsion in OCD.
+Behaviors like this typically provide a short term sense of relief from anxiety.
+However, the cycle starts all over again.

 Why do people get stuck in the cycle?

-The most important thing to understand about this process is that the behavioral responses or compulsions relieve a tremendous amount of discomfort.
-That’s called negative reinforcement.
+Behavioral responses or compulsions that relieve a tremendous amount of discomfort are key to this cycle.
+It’s what keep people stuck.
+Behaviors that relieve discomfort provide negative reinforcement.
 Humans and animals are wired to avoid discomfort and pain, in part because this kept humans alive in ancient times.